Last year, I sat in the back hallway of my apartment building.

 It’s important to detect, when people are saying things to you because they love and care for you.
-And when people are saying things to you out of harm.
+And when people are saying things to you out of harm, or even fear.

 But either way, despite how the person meant it.
 Their words don’t define you.
 Or define your human experience.

 No one’s words will ever equate, to what you will have to endure throughout your lifetime.